schell/mogwai/README.md

 let mut gizmo = Gizmo::from(Button{ clicks: 0 });

-// Pass some messages in to update the view, as if the button had been
+// Pass some messages into the component, as if the button had been clicked: gizmo.send(&ButtonIn::Click);
-// clicked.
-gizmo.update(&ButtonIn::Click);
-gizmo.update(&ButtonIn::Click);
+gizmo.send(&ButtonIn::Click);

 assert_eq!(&gizmo.view_ref().clone().html_string(), "<button>Clicked 2 times</button>");